-Within six months prior to graduation, the supervisory committee will give the student an oral examination on the thesis, on major and minor subjects, and on matters pertaining to any specific field of study.
+Up to six months prior to graduation, the supervisory committee will give the student an oral examination on the thesis, on major and minor subjects, and on matters pertaining to any specific field of study.

 Each student is responsible for applying for his/her degree by the published deadlines for the semester of graduation.
-The Degree Application form is available from the Registrar's Office, online, or through the Student Services Office.
+The degree application is available online via ISIS.
+Students are also required to meet with the Graduate Advisor in the Student Services Office at the beginning of the semester that they intend to graduate to assure that all degree requirements have been met.
 If a student fails to apply by the specified deadline, s/he will not receive the degree that semester.

 It is imperative that copies of the student's thesis be given to the supervisory committee at least one week in advance of the final examination.
 Graduation may be delayed for those who do not adhere to this rule.
-When submitting your final copies of the thesis, be sure to deliver a copy to the Student Services Office.
+When submitting your final copies of the thesis, be sure to deliver an electronic copy to the Student Services Office.
 The Student Services Office will not validate the Final Exam Report until this final copy is received.